 If you’re serious about getting from upper beginner, A2 German into the ranks of the intermediate learner, check out my new German “Into Intermediate” Focus for Fluency programme.

-Starting on Sunday 30th June 2019, I’m leading a group of learners on a ten-week journey.
-I’m partnering with some of the best native-speaker teachers out there to create interesting and realistic conversational materials that are at just the right level so you don’t feel overwhelmed.
+This learning challenge runs twice a year.
+I lead a group of learners on a ten-week journey.
+I’ve partnered with some of the best native-speaker teachers out there to create interesting and realistic conversational materials that are at just the right level so you don’t feel overwhelmed.